 The International Dendrology Society is dedicated to promoting the knowledge of trees and shrubs and is pleased to be able to stand behind this important project.
 The IDS is raising funds to cover further development of this site.
 If you might be interested in sponsoring a genus or supporting the project in any other way, please do contact IDS at the email address below.

 The articles are organised alphabetically by genus, and then by species within each genus.

-There are two main ways to find articles: you can use the Browse page to find genera and species organised alphabetically, or you can search.
+There are two main ways to find articles: you can use the Plant Index page to find genera and species organised alphabetically, or you can search.

 On pages with genus articles, there are links for the species in that genus, and with species articles links to the other species within the same genus.

 To find plants in a particular family, use Advanced Search.
 The search will largely produce articles about genera within that family; these articles contain links to the species.

 The International Dendrology Society conceived and continues to support this project.

 The use of material from Bean’s Trees and Shrubs has been enabled by the generosity of the publisher, Hachette UK (formerly John Murray), and the holders of the copyright in the text from the Bean and Clarke families.